Demystifying the terms

 DANS - DataVerse and EASY recently partnered with Dryad Strengths: tried and tested, repository+archiving Weaknesses: NL/EU focused, not clear how much preservation they do, may be expensive

-Ex-Libris Esploro: pilots: University of Iowa, Lancaster University, University of Miami, University of Oklahoma, University of Sheffield Strengths: 2 universities in the UK including Lancaster, UCL has Ex-Libris Primo, end-to-end research service Weaknesses: just starting to work on this, may not be ready in time
+Ex-Libris Esploro: pilots: University of Iowa, Lancaster University, University of Miami, University of Oklahoma, University of Sheffield Strengths: 2 universities in the UK including Lancaster, UCL has Ex-Libris Primo, end-to-end research service Weaknesses: as of 2018, it was work in progress

-Figshare with partner* Strengths: analytics, user experience, user support, storage bundles, large files, researchers like Figshare Weaknesses: will have link or expect UCL to upload twice to fighare and preservation, will not have case studies for repo+preservation
+Figshare with partner* Strengths: analytics, user experience, user support, storage bundles, large files, researchers like Figshare Weaknesses: will have link or expect faculty to upload twice to fighare and preservation, very few examples for repo+preservation

-Mendeley Data (Elsevier) with partner* Strengths: integrated with Pure (but UCL doesn’t need it), may be developing a preservation system??
+Mendeley Data (Elsevier) with partner* Strengths: integrated with Pure, may be developing a preservation system??
 Weaknesses: may not be able to work with Ex-Libris (competitors) or Symplectic Elements

 *Best partner: preservica Strengths: can be on premises and use UCL local storage, admin analytics Weaknesses: expensive, training costs extra, not very user friendly